molzri3/NorthHackingDays/DFIR/lm9mou3/Writeup.md

 ![WhatsApp Image 2025-02-20 à 00 10 56_853195f2](https://github.com/user-attachments/assets/f8ef0b12-a678-49b4-a268-e215e4eaf62f)

-And we can also recognize here the brown **"Zelij"** and we can identify the exact place from the photo was taken
+And we can also recognize here the brown **"Zelij"** and we can identify the exact place from where the photo was taken

 ![image](https://github.com/user-attachments/assets/49d9c416-51c4-4b16-8955-1f04420ebfd7)